Innovative and intimate live broadcasts celebrate the amazing and varied habitats of Britain

 Currently presented by wildlife team Chris Packham, Michaela Strachan and Martin Hughes Games, the success of Springwatch is down to its loyal audience and its partnership with many UK wildlife charities and organisations.

-Produced by BBC Studios’ Natural History Unit, the shows are shared across all platforms – TV, Red Button, iPlayer, online and social media.
+Produced by The Natural History Unit, BBC Studios the shows are shared across all platforms – TV, Red Button, iPlayer, online and social media.
 Collaborations with CBBC, CBeebies, check-ins on BBC Radio 2, 4 and 6Music, as well as live events link ups, allow Springwatch to reach as large an audience as possible.

 A Royal Television Society Craft and Design Innovation Award in 2016 acknowledged the brand’s place at the forefront of new technology.